fotox/Customer-Chat/README.md

 ## Version 3 - Secure web-based chat, incl. automatic text module suggestions

+In the third version, an AI will be created based on the chat histories already stored in version 2, which will a preselection of possible answers for the supporter, which will be interpreted on the basis of the user's questions.
+The supporter should then be able to click on an answer, which is then sent directly to the user, and rate it for the system with a thumbs up or thumbs down button in response to the suggestions.

 ### :white_check_mark: Must have

+- [ ] Evaluate the table of archived chats
+- [ ] Data preparation for the creation of a training-, test- and validation-data set
+- [ ] Training of an AI for automatic answer finding
+- [ ] 3 answers should always be suggested, which have the highest weighting for the question
+- [ ] Implementation of a new endpoint to provide the answers
+- [ ] Implementation of a new function to automatically send clicked answers from the supporter to the user

 ### :arrow_upper_right: Nice to have

+- [ ] Testsystem zum primären Bewertung von Antworten (Reinforcement Learning)
+- [ ] Testsystem zur Korrektur von "fast richtigen" Antworten (Reinforcement Learning)

 ### :x: Dont do this

 - No sql-injection protection
+- No prompt-injection protection
 - No tests
 - No type hints and docstrings
 - No documentation of code and functionality